 More Information About Liriope

-Liriope muscari is one of the most ubiquitous garden plants in the southeast, however, gardeners have only scratched the surface of these easy-to-grow perennials.
-Liriope is a tough-as-nails, drought-tolerant member of the lily family that can be grown in sun or shade, and in moist or dry sites.
+Liriope is one of the most ubiquitous garden plants in the southeast, however, gardeners have only scratched the surface of these easy-to-grow perennials.
+It is a tough-as-nails, drought-tolerant member of the lily family that can be grown in sun or shade, and in moist or dry sites.
 Although not a true ornamental grass, its habit is very grass-like and it is often lumped together with them.
-Liriope looks very similar to Ophiopogon and the two are often used the same way in gardens, but usually not together.
+Liriope looks very similar to ophiopogon and the two are often used the same way in gardens, but usually not together.

-How to Grow Liriope muscari (and others)
+How to Grow Liriope (Monkey Grass)

 Soil: Any kind except waterlogged.
 Well-drained is better than poorly drained.